-- To connect the camera to your computer and save files - 1.
-Turn on the camera and press [MENU]. - 2.
+- You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
+For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - Turn on the camera.
+Next, press [SET] and then display the REC menu (page 65) or the PLAY menu (page 89). - 2.
 On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - Turn off the camera.
-Next, rotate the cover lock dial in the [◀OPEN] direction and open the memory card/terminal cover.
+Use [▲] and [▼] to select "Mass Storage", and then press [SET].

-Use the USB cable that comes with the camera to connect it to your computer.
+Turn off the camera and then use the USB cable that comes with the camera to connect it to your computer.